 As well as this new camera system, the EOS R introduces a new Canon lens mount, the RF.
-And long with it are a handful of RF lenses to get the system started.
+And along with it are a handful of RF lenses to get the system started.

-Somewhat unsurprising is that the EOS R’s autofocus system is Dual Pixel CMOS AF.
+Unsurprisingly, the EOS R’s autofocus system is Dual Pixel CMOS AF.
 That means there’s phase detection focusing.
 What’s more, the EOS R boasts 5,655 AF positions, as Canon is calling them.
-These are all selectable and cover 100% of the frame vertically and 88% horizontally.
+These are all user-selectable and cover 100% of the frame vertically and 88% horizontally.

-While the sensor is fixed in place, there’s 5-axis electronic stabilisation for video.
+While the sensor is fixed in place, meaning there’s no in-body image stabilisation (IBIS), there’s 5-axis electronic stabilisation for video.

 An HDMI connection is available for 10-bit 4:2:2 output with Canon Log to capture low contrast footage for grading.
 Canon claims there’s up to 12-stops of dynamic range at ISO 400.

-Meanwhile, in One-shot AF mode, there’s a maximum continuous shooting rate of 8fps.
-This drops to 5fps with continuous focusing.
-In AF tracking priority mode this drops to just 3fps.
+In One-shot AF mode, the EOS R has a maximum continuous shooting rate of 8fps.
+However, this drops to 5fps with continuous focusing.
+In AF tracking priority mode, it drops even further to just 3fps.

-The EOS R uses Canon’s long-standing LP-E69 battery and provides the EOS R with up to 560 shots per charge.
+The EOS R uses Canon’s long-standing LP-E6N battery and provides the EOS R with up to 560 shots per charge.

 Canon RF Mount

 The Canon ESO R introduces a new full-frame mirrorless mount called RF.
 This is larger than the EF mount, which means that faster lenses will be possible.
 The flange distance has been reduced to 20mm while the mount diameter is 54mm.